 Here are the turn-by-turn White Pocket directions to follow:

-Follow the directions above to The Wave.
 From Kanab, Utah, take U.S. Highway 89 to the east for 38 miles.
 Take the House Rock Valley Road turnoff on your right.
+(From Page, Arizona, take U.S. Highway 38 west for 35.5 miles and make the turn on your left.)
 Pull over and reset your odometer.

 Drive south on House Valley Rock Road for 20.1 miles.
-At mile 8.15 you will pass the The Wave Parking Lot on your right and the washout leading to The Wave Trailhead on your left.
+At mile 8.15 you will pass the The Wave Parking Lot on your right.
+You’ll also pass the State Line Campground as you cross over into Arizona.
 At mile 20.1 on House Valley Rock Road, you’ll see the Old Corral.
 Take the road on your left, which is known as BLM Road 1017/Pine Tree Road.
 You’ll follow this east for 6.2 miles.

 Follow BLM 1087 for approximately 3.9 miles to a fork in the road.
 You will follow the left fork, which is BLM 1086.
 Follow this road for 5.6 miles until you arrive at the White Pocket parking area and trailhead.
 You should be prepared to encounter deep sand on his road.